HOME EXHIBITORS VISIT PROGRAMMING SUPPORT

-Object//Project Art Book Fair is committed to creating an accessible and safe environment for all visitors, participants, and fair team members.
+Object//Project Art Book Fair is committed to creating an accessible and safe environment for all visitors, participants, and fair team members

-Carleton Dominion-Chalmers Centre, Ottawa
+Carleton Dominion-Chalmers Centre (CDCC), Ottawa

 290 Lisgar Street (main entrance)